Re-opening of the Ujazdowski Castle Centre for Contemporary Art with Power Play exhibition by Kornelia Dzikowska

 Due to the coronavirus epidemic, we have modified some of our exhibition plans.
 The exhibition Everyday Forms of Resistance, focusing on the strategies of living under pressure in Palestine, initially scheduled for April, has now been moved to next year.
 The solo exhibition of the Austrian artist Ursula Mayer, What Will Survive Of Us, will open in September 2020.

 The performative exhibition of the collection Far Too Many Stories to Fit into so Small a Box has recently finished.
-However, we will exhibit works from our collection twice more this year: in September, we will inaugurate the Open Collection Warehouse in the castle's basement, and in November we will open the Collection Co-selection exhibition, which will feature works selected by viewers in an online poll.
+However, we will exhibit works from our collection again by the end of this year.
+In November, we will open the Collection Co-selection exhibition, which will feature works selected by viewers in an online poll.

 We encourage you to access our online resources: online performance and film archives.
 All issues of Obieg and The Residents magazines are available on our website.
 Workshops are taking place online.
 More information about our constantly evolving online offer can be found at www.u-jazdowski.pl.